-Finally, we use equation (16), our data on popular support, and our estimated ω 's to back out an A for each country in our dataset.
-The mean of those values is used in our benchmark calibration, A = 1.07.
+Finally, we use equation (16), our data on popular support, and our estimated ω 's to back out an election efficiency parameter A for each country in our dataset.18 The mean of those values is used in our benchmark calibration, A = 1.07.
 Table 4 presents all parameter values.